Hollis Frampton: Early life

-Ezra Pound – Washington D.C. and New York

 In 1956, Frampton began correspondence with Ezra Pound after becoming interested in the literary generation of the 1880s.
-In the fall of 1957, he moved to Washington D.C. where he visited Ezra Pound almost daily at St. Elizabeth’s hospital where Pound was finishing part of his Cantos.
-There, Frampton writes that he was “privy to a most meaningful exposition of the poetic process by an authentic member of the ‘generation of the ‘80’s.’At the same time, I came to understand that I was not a poet.”
+In the fall of 1957, he moved to Washington D.C. where he visited Ezra Pound almost daily at St. Elizabeth's hospital where Pound was finishing part of his Cantos.
+There, Frampton writes that he was "privy to a most meaningful exposition of the poetic process by an authentic member of the 'generation of the '80's.'At the same time, I came to understand that I was not a poet."
 Early the next year, Frampton moved to New York.
 He renewed his friendships with Andre and Stella, sharing an apartment first with the two of them and then with Andre only.
-He began photographing artist friends; early projects included documentation of Andre’s work,The Secret World of Frank Stella 1958–1962, and portraits of artists such as Larry Poons and James Rosenquist.
+He began photographing artist friends; early projects included documentation of Andre's work,The Secret World of Frank Stella 1958–1962, and portraits of artists such as Larry Poons and James Rosenquist.

+In 1973, Frampton joined the faculty of the University of Buffalo.